By Chuck Hawks

 Questions about slugs for home defense arise fairly frequently in my mail so, briefly, here is my take on the subject.
 Shotgun slugs are dangerously over penetrative for most home defense scenarios.
 (You have no right to endanger your neighbors.)
 I suggest that, inside of a domicile, #4 buckshot is usually a more appropriate defensive shotgun load.

 I have primarily concentrated on slug loads for hunting, for which purpose I feel that they are most appropriate.
 Even so, they are a stop gap alternative to a rifle, primarily useful where rifles are banned for political reasons.
-Shotgun slug loads intended to be fired from smooth bore barrels manage to combine the worst properties of any hunting projectile: marginal accuracy, low velocity, low sectional density, low ballistic coefficient, rainbow trajectory, and heavy recoil.
-Nearly the worst of all possible worlds!
-If you can legally hunt with a rifle, you owe it to both yourself and your quarry to do so.
+Shotgun slug loads intended to be fired from smooth bore barrels combine decreased accuracy, low velocity, low sectional density, low ballistic coefficient, rainbow trajectory and heavy recoil.
+If you can legally hunt with a rifle, you owe it to yourself and your quarry to do so.
 If not, but the law allows the use of fully rifled "shotgun" barrels and saboted projectiles, that is what you should use.